naikvenu/oracle-opentelemetry/README.md

 ![Span Attributes](./assets/images/span-attr1.jpg)
 ![Span Attributes](./assets/images/span-attr2.jpg)

+As you can see the span attributes that we added are all listed here which can be used to filter traces.
+The Span events are shown under the log entries section.
+The semantic constants HTTP_URL and HTTP_METHOD are also detected.
-Now, if you add another function called second_span and call that from inside single_span, you would see 2 spans under one trace:
+Now, if want to enhance the code further and add another function called child_span and call that from inside single_span, you would see 2 spans under one trace:

 ![multiple Spans](./assets/images/multi-span.jpg)